 The Colorado State forecasting team, which is now led by Philip J. Klotzbach, is a little more conservative in its prediction.
 The team’s 2006 Atlantic hurricane outlook calls for 17 named tropical storms (9.6 is average) of which nine would be Hurricanes (5.9 is average) of which five would be intense hurricanes (2.3 is average).

-Despite Hurricane Katrina's significant path of destruction onshore and offshore, Weather 2000 said things could have been worse.
+Despite Hurricane Katrina’s significant path of destruction on and off shore, Weather 2000 said things could be worse.
 The forecasting firm pointed out that not a single hurricane made landfall last year as a Category 4 or Category 5 storm.
-In addition, it has been decades since a direct hurricane hit has been made on major hubs, such as Houston/Galveston, with only three hurricanes of Category 4/5 striking anywhere from Brownsville, TX, to Fort Myers, FL, since 1950.
-"Due to atmospheric parameters and [sea surface temperature] SST projections, our research concludes that there are above-average odds that a hurricane will make landfall in the U.S. as a Category 4/5 in 2006," Weather 2000 said.
+In addition, it has been decades since a direct hurricane hit has been made on major hubs, such as Houston/Galveston, with only three hurricanes of Category 4/5 striking anywhere from Brownsville, TX to Fort Myers, FL since 1950.
+“Due to atmospheric parameters and SST projections, our research concludes that there are above-average odds that a hurricane will make landfall in the U.S. as a Category 4/5 in 2006,” Weather 2000 said.

 The company also warned that the Mid-Atlantic coastal zone, even though no hurricane since 1950 has ever directly struck between the Outer Banks of North Carolina and New York City, could be in danger as well.
 “The region has been impacted by storms traversing up the Atlantic states (i.e. Floyd), but time will eventually run out on avoiding direct primary landfalls (i.e. the 1938 NYC Hurricane),” Weather 2000 said.
 “Due to steering mechanisms and SST projections, our research concludes that there are high odds that at least one hurricane will make landfall along the U.S. Mid-Atlantic Coast in 2006.”